One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs

 We collect five general task-related datasets from Hugging Face\footnote{\href{https://huggingface.co/}{Hugging Face}}.
 The detail of datasets are shown in Table ~\ref{app_tab:task_info}.

-We respectively finetune six pretrained LLMs as shwon in Table~\ref{app_tab:model_info} on each task-specific dataset to obtain finetuned LLMs.
-For all finetuning, we set learning rate to 1e-05, batch size to 16 and training epoch to 1, and the corresponding finetuning experiments are run on 8 NVIDIA H100 GPUs.
-Each finetuning run takes approximately 45 minutes per task, while finetuning 13B-scale models requires over 90 minutes per task.
+We respectively finetune six pretrained LLMs, as shown in Table~\ref{app_tab:model_info}, on each task-specific dataset to obtain the corresponding finetuned models.
+For all finetuning experiments, we use a learning rate of $1\times10^{-5}$, a batch size of 16, and train for a single epoch.
+All finetuning runs are conducted on 8 NVIDIA H100 GPUs.
+At the 7B scale, each finetuning run takes approximately 45 minutes per task, while finetuning 13B-scale models requires over 90 minutes per task.

-\paragraph{Safety Alignment Influenced by Benign Instruction Tuning.} We apply AdvBench dataset \citep{zou2023universal_GCG} and evaluate ASR on all finetuned LLMs.
+\paragraph{Safety Alignment Influenced by Benign Instruction Tuning.} We apply \textit{AdvBench} dataset \citep{zou2023universal_GCG} and evaluate ASR on all finetuned LLMs.
 As shown in Figure~\ref{fig:ft_asr}, both finetuned and pretrained LLMs exhibit near-zero ASR, with \textit{Llama2-7b-chat} and \textit{Llama2-13b-chat} showing complete resistance (\texttt{ASR}=0).
 These results indicate that the safety alignment of finetuned LLMs remains largely intact and is not significantly compromised by the finetuning process.

 Notably, our study does not depend on differences in the absolute safety levels between pretrained and finetuned models.
 Instead, we focus on how vulnerabilities associated with a shared upstream pretrained model manifest across its downstream finetuned variants under different attack methods.
 From this perspective, the consistently higher transfer success achieved by PGP reflects the inheritance of vulnerability from the pretrained model, rather than any change in safety alignment introduced during finetuning.